ctrl-alt-del/devenv/language/javascript/nodejs/README.md

 Node.js
 =======
-Node.js is an platform for Javascript.
-To install Node.js, download the install file from its [homepage](http://nodejs.org/download).
+Node.js is a platform for Javascript.
+You can download its installation file from its [homepage](http://nodejs.org/download).

 Once download is done, double click the file and follow the instruction to install it into your computer.